National Association Of Health Careers & Education

-Open the door to a career in HIM as an Electronic Health Records Specialist
+Open the door to a career in HIM as an Electronic Health Records Information Technician

-A medical records specialist should have a clear understanding of the difference between EMR and EHR.
+A medical Records Information Technician should have a clear understanding of the difference between EMR and EHR.
 HIM professions are in high demand. the applications of EHRs and medical coding is providing various opportunities for career advancement and in the healthcare sector.
 Critical information about our health, prescription medications, allergies and results of previous tests to be accurate and instantly available has become very important and demanding component of today’s health care operations…

 The ECG / EKG Technologist and Certified Electrocardiograph EKG Technician Career

 The Certified Electrocardiograph EKG Technician is a Nationally recognized certification.
 In this profession, those who are certified have an advantage when looking for a job.
 Discover the benefits of becoming an EKG tech and begin saving lives in this gratifying and rapidly growing health career…

 There are more than 1 billion blood draws in the United States each year and healthcare laboratory tests is a substantial part of a 2.7 trillion dollar US healthcare market.
 This market is massive and continually expanding and has called for improvements and the reinvention of phlebotomy processes to improve laboratory access to diagnostic blood draws and testing…

 College enrollment vs Inflation and The Family Financial Burden Across the Nation the inflated cost of college enrollment vs inflation has become a major issue for many families and these trends will ultimately discourage most low and middle-income families from considering a college education as a practical option…